sbamboo/go-framework/protocols.md

 # Debugger Protocol
 Is used between the app and any debuggers.
+All messages have the field "signal" which contains the type of message and the field "protocol" which is the protocol version.
+The protocol uses UDP in broadcast mode to emitt signals no matter a listener.
 `>>` means incomming to the app.
 `<<` means outgoing from the app.
 `int:epoch` is in milliseconds.